SimoneTestino/SimoneTestino/content/ColivingLiguria/Houses/Ville Chiappella/Properties/Terreni oltre Torrente.md

 ### Risks and Verifications

 Several key factors need to be verified before development:
-- **Pre-emption Rights:** These lands are the most likely to be subject to [[Verifica Prelazione Agraria Confinanti|Agricultural Pre-emption Rights]].
+- **Pre-emption Rights:** These lands are the most likely to be subject to [[Verifica Prelazione Agraria|Agricultural Pre-emption Rights]].
 We are currently investigating this risk, which requires an on-site visit to check for current agricultural activity.
 - **Building Eligibility:** The potential for construction on the land is yet to be verified.
 - **Hydrological Risk:** Official hydrological risk assessments are pending.
 However, it was empirically noted that during the major flood of September 2025, which affected much of Cairo Montenotte, these properties and lands did not suffer apparent damage.